Solar bill passes Kentucky House, heads back to Senate

 The House version would let the Kentucky Solar Industry Association intervene in the ratemaking process on behalf of customers, giving them more firepower when they face off against the utility companies.
 And when setting the rates, the House version would require the commission to consider not just the utility companies’ costs, but also the benefits they get from solar power generated by their customers.
 The House passed the amendment on a voice vote.

+Kentucky Solar Industries Association President Matt Partymiller said he likes the changes and urges “the Senate to concur on this very fair House compromise.”

-Still, it wasn’t enough for some lawmakers to support the bill, who fear it is still damaging to the small but growing solar industry.
+Still, it wasn’t enough to win support from some lawmakers who fear it is will damage the solar industry.

 “There is still a disincentive to install these panels because they can never be sure what the rates are going to be now,” said Democratic state Rep. Angie Hatton, who voted against the bill.
 “And if they are going to do these long-term investments, they need to know what their rates are going to be.”